spyridon97/Del-O-Matic/README.md

 ## Description

 Given a set of vertices, using the [Randomized Incremental Algorithm](http://www.cs.uu.nl/geobook/interpolation.pdf) we can Delaunay-triangulate it with complexity = O(n log n).

-There is no warranty whatsoever.
-Use at your own risk.

 ![Example](https://i.imgur.com/Zlt6oUl.png)